henne90gen/Neon/README.md

 ## TODO / Ideas

+-   refactor parser generator to use more well defined data structures
+    -   stop passing around `List[List[str]]` for example
+    -   replace with real data structures and attach appropriate methods to them
--   split variable read and variable write into two different AstNodes
+-   split variable read and variable write into two different AstNodes?
 -   complex types
     -   arrays
     -   compound types (structs)
+-   think about interface definitions
+    -   how to create them
+    -   how to implement them
+    -   how to match types that implement the same interface
+    -   maybe a mixture between Go and Java?
 -   add comments (# or //)
     -   single line
     -   multi line